RubyCheng0419/Ruby_Cheng_project/README.md

 ### Deliverables

 At the end of this project, we will have:
- - The current jupyter document, completed and revised.
+ - The current Jupyter document, completed and revised.
  - A github website about the project.

 ## Results

 ### Progress overview

 I did the functional connectivity using seed-based analysis.
-I mainly focus on six regions in "pain matrix".
+I mainly focus on six regions in the "pain matrix".
 The output would be a correlation matrix indicating the relationships between these regions.

 ### Tools I learned during this project

  * **Python** Nilearn package is a useful tool for functional connectivity.
- * **Jupytor notebook** I leanred how to utilize this tool to function as powerpoint.
+ * **Jupytor notebook** I leanred how to utilize this tool to function as a PowerPoint.
  * **Github workflow-** I learned how to use VSCode to pull things into my repository.

 ### Results

 #### Deliverable 1: report correlation matrix

-The final result shows the significant correlation (p<.05) between 6 brain regions.
+The final result shows a significant correlation (p<.05) between six brain regions.
 As can be seen in the figure, compared to the healthy control, patients with fibromyalgia exhibit lower connectivity within these regions.
-Connectivity between right Insula and Postcnetral lobe as an example.
-The later step is to interpret these results and use stricker threshold to do comparisons (eg. Bofferini correction).
+Connectivity between the right insula and postcentral lobe is an example.
+The later step is to interpret these results and use striker threshold to do comparisons (eg. Bofferini correction).

 ## Conclusion and acknowledgement
 This is a tight project that should be done within a short period of time.